DineWithMe/Development-Tools/Design Pattern/README.md

 2. If you mistype any variable (username or NAME), your linter will throw error, you wont able to compile.
 3. You can change the props name safely, unlike risky serach and replace.

-The only mistake is, you may use the wrong constant, but this is not fault of constant it is common error but still to see such error is rare.
+The only possiblr mistake is, you may use the wrong constant, but this is not the fault of constant, this is a common error, still to see such error is rare.

-With constant we can also easily share it within back end and front end because object is heavily involved in api.
+We can also easily share it within back end and front end because object is heavily involved in api.

 # Don't Use the First Index to Check Wether The Array Empty Or Nor